pimvh/systemd_failmail/README.md

 # TLDR - What will happen if I run this

-- Add a failmail service to your host, which can be included in other service to notify on failure.
+- Add a failmail service to your host.
+It will automatically be applied to all other services, to notify you of failures.

 # License